-American River Parkway Advisory Committee Summary Report | NRMP Workshop, 3/1/21 know we are providing all the elements for the fish in a connected way.
-We do all these stakeholders, I did not see Leo Winternitz on your list of participants in the NRMP Task Force.
+• I did not see yellow star thistle on the invasive plant list.
+Yellow star thistle is a major issue out there.
+I would like to see the river treated as a habitat corridor for fish.
+We know we are providing all the elements for the fish in a connected way.
+We do all these projects, but they never hang together to form a complete picture.
+Regarding stakeholders, I did not see Leo Winternitz on your list of participants in the NRMP Task Force.
 I feel we need to call out Sutter's Landing Park.
-At the moment it is lumped into problems, and it has its own set of resources that are not getting enough attention.
+At the moment it is lumped into the Woodlake Area Plan, but it needs its own attention.
+It has its own significant problems, and it has its own set of resources that are not getting enough attention.
 It is becoming a high recreation use area.
 Recreation and natural resource protection are butting heads in that area.
 The Salmon Festival has been defunct for several years, so please remove that from your list of large events.
-You might want to insert Aftershock disturbance.
+You might want to insert Aftershock as an intensive group activity that has the potential to be a factor in ecological disturbance.
 Is urban runoff something we should be looking at as far as water quality is concerned?
 I am not sure if that is something you want to go into or not.
 I am also very interested in your NRM #13 in the documents you gave us to look at.
-You said you were going to look at imprecisely used terms in the American River Parkway Plan [Parkway recreation is an important source of funding for the County and for the cities, the City of recreation and special events; at least a portion of that money needs to be reinvested in the Parkway in some concrete way that we can see.
-During this process, we should take Parkway Plan, but it is not complete today.
-This causes problems when all the parties
+You said you were going to look at imprecisely used terms in the American River Parkway Plan [Parkway Plan] and your Task Force was going to agree on some better definitions.
+I think the stakeholders will want to make sure the new terminology keeps with what we understand the Parkway Plan to be saying.
+I think we really have to remember that recreation is an important source of funding for the County and for the cities, the City of Sacramento in particular.
+I would like to discuss if we are collecting money from recreation and special events; at least a portion of that money needs to be reinvested in the Parkway in some concrete way that we can see.
+During this process, we should take a look at including an update of the Memorandum of Understanding [MOU] with Cal Expo for Bushy Lake.
+That was supposed to have occurred years ago as part of the Parkway Plan, but it is not complete today.
+This causes problems when all the parties involved do not know which areas are under their authority.